10/05/2022

 What is a mammogram?

-Mammography is a specialized type of medical imaging that uses low-dose x-ray to see inside the breasts.
+Mammography is a specialized type of medical imaging that uses low-dose X-rays to see inside the breasts.
 Screening mammograms can detect breast cancer before it causes symptoms.

 Who should get a screening mammogram?

-Nuvance Health offers self-referring screening mammograms, which means you can schedule a routine mammogram directly without a doctor order.
-Learn more about mammography at Nuvance Health and request an appointment.
+Nuvance Health offers self-referring screening mammograms, which means you can schedule a routine mammogram directly without a doctor’s order.

-A doctor order is required for supplemental tests such as breast ultrasound in women with dense breast tissue, or breast MRI for women at increased risk of developing breast cancer.
+A doctor’s order is required for supplemental tests, such as breast ultrasound if you have dense breast tissue, or breast MRI if you are at increased risk of developing breast cancer.

 You may be at increased risk of developing breast cancer if you have a strong family history or a genetic predisposition such as BRCA1 or BRCA2 gene mutations.